 Preserve Our Rights by Stopping the USMCA

-If America wishes to remain governed by Americans and to reject the ideology of globalism, then it must also reject the ideologies of regionalism and supranationalism by both opposing the USMCA and getting out of NAFTA.
+If America wishes to remain governed by Americans and to reject the ideology of globalism, then it must also reject the ideologies of regionalism and supranationalism by getting out of the USMCA .
 The primary issue is not the economic impact of the USMCA, good or bad, but its potential implications for U.S. sovereignty.
 The United States can weather the storms of a bad economy or recession, but it cannot survive the loss of its sovereignty.
 This underscores the need to prevent and stop any international agreements or supranational arrangements that erode and infringe on U.S. sovereignty.

 The continuity of American sovereignty, and with it the safeguarding of our God-given rights by the U.S. Constitution and Bill of Rights, hinges on what happens with regard to the USMCA.
-Those who embrace the doctrine of patriotism can contact the president, their federal representative, and U.S. senators to oppose the USMCA, telling them that they should uphold our rights and freedoms by voting NO on the USMCA steppingstone to an EU-style North American Union.
-If this is done by patriotic Americans, America stands a chance of remaining a free and independent constitutional Republic for now and future generations.
+Those who embrace the doctrine of patriotism can contact the president, their federal representative, and U.S. senators to support getting out of the USMCA, telling them that they should uphold our rights and freedoms by getting our nation out of this USMCA steppingstone to an EU-style North American Union.
+If this action is taken by large numbers of patriotic Americans, America stands a chance of remaining a free and independent constitutional Republic for now and future generations.
 The choice has never been clearer: Americans can either choose to secure our freedoms by preserving our nation’s sovereignty, or we can go down the globalist path of Europe in pursuance of regional economic and political integration.
-If we prefer to preserve our national sovereignty and thereby secure our freedoms, then we must convince Congress to vote NO on the USMCA.
+If we prefer to preserve our national sovereignty and thereby secure our freedoms, then we must convince Congress to Get US Out! of the USMCA.